rackspace/php-opencloud/docs/getting-started.md

 ## 5. Thunderbirds are go!

-Okay, we're ready to spin up a server:
+Okay, you're ready to spin up a server:

 ```php
 use OpenCloud\Compute\Constants\Network;